UsmanShahid808/feedback_review_app/README.md

 flutter run -d chrome
 ```

-### 7. Try it out
+### 8. Try it out
-1. Sign up with a new account — **the very first account created
+1. Sign up with a new account - **the very first account created
    automatically becomes an admin** (see `AuthService.signUp`), so use
    it to explore the admin dashboard and analytics.
 2. Sign up a second account normally to test the regular user flow:
-   submit feedback, watch it appear instantly, see the admin reply
+   submit feedback, watch it appear instantly, search/edit/delete it,
-   once you respond to it from the admin account.
+   and see the admin reply once you respond to it from the admin account.
+3. Toggle Dark mode from the Profile tab.

-### 8. (Optional) Change the admin rule
+### 9. (Optional) Change the admin rule
 Auto-promoting the first sign-up is meant for quick demos.
 For a real
 rollout, remove that logic in `AuthService.signUp` and instead set
 `isAdmin: true` manually on specific users' documents inside the
 Firebase Console → Firestore → `users` collection.

-### 9. Build a release
+### 10. Build a release
 ```bash
 flutter build apk --release      # Android flutter build ios --release      # iOS (via Xcode)